wfkwan/text2feature/README.md

 # text2feature

-# A wrapper to make preprocessing generic and easy
-# the code is developing
+A wrapper to make preprocessing generic and easy, the code is developing

-# TODO: add documentations
+TODO: add documentations